-The Help to Buy scheme is a federal shared equity program where the government takes an equity stake in your home — up to 40% for an existing home or 30% for a new home — reducing the amount you need to borrow from a bank.
-This means you need a smaller deposit and smaller mortgage.
+The Help to Buy scheme is a federal shared equity program where the government takes an equity stake in your home — up to 30% for an existing home or 40% for a newly built home — reducing the amount you need to borrow from a bank.
+This means you need a smaller deposit and a smaller mortgage.

 How Help to Buy Works